tock/tock/doc/reference/trd-appid.md

 the kernel stops processing credentials and terminates loading the process binary.
 If the `Verifier` returns `Pass`, the kernel tries the next `TbfHeaderV2Credentials`, if there is one.

+The `binary` argument to `check_credentials` is a reference to the beginning of the process binary.
+The Verifier implementation is responsible for parsing the TBF object.

 If the kernel reaches the end of the TBF headers without encountering a `Reject` or `Accept` result, it calls `require_credentials` to ask